branickel/fast24/src/content/posts/getting-to-know-autophagy-what-it-is-why-it-matters-how-to-try-it.md

 5. **Watch Portions**
    - Gradually increase meal sizes over a few days to let your body adjust.

+### Yoshinori Ohsumi’s Groundbreaking Research

+Yoshinori Ohsumi, who won the Nobel Prize in Physiology or Medicine in 2016, made major strides in understanding autophagy.
+His research uncovered how cells recycle their components through this process and how it helps maintain cellular health.
+Ohsumi’s work has shed light on the mechanisms behind autophagy, highlighting its crucial role in various aspects of health, including aging, immunity, and disease prevention.
+His discoveries have paved the way for new insights into how autophagy can be harnessed to improve overall well-being.

 **For the Science Buffs**

 ### If you’re interested in diving deeper, here are some research articles on autophagy: